Skip to main content

 The podium in 109 consists of the following components:

-1. PC running Windows and a VGA/Audio cable on the right hand side with which to connect a laptop.
+1. PC running Windows and an adapter ring with various adapters for connection connect a laptop.

 3. Crestron "touch panel" for user selection